Psoriatic Arthritis Sufferer, Phil Mickelson, PGA Champ

 Like most autoimmune diseases there is no cure, just treatment for the symptoms.
 Phil chose to change to a vegetarian diet with this diagnosis to see if that would help which was surprising to some as he was a bit of a burger connoisseur.

 Symptoms of this disease include:

 - Swelling of an entire finger or toe, to the size of a sausage

 - Back pain, plus stiffness anywhere from the neck to lower back

 - Raised red patches, often with a silvery scale known as a psoriatic skin lesion

-- Changes in the finger and to nails with pitting is seen in 90% of psoriatic arthritis patients.
+- Changes in the finger and toenails with pitting is seen in 90% of psoriatic arthritis patients.

-In his Arthritis Today article Bill confessed it'd been a tough couple of years after he learned of his psoriatic arthritis and living with the emotional stress of his wife's breast breast cancer.
+In his Arthritis Today article, Bill confessed it'd been a tough couple of years after he learned of his psoriatic arthritis, and he has been living with the emotional stress of his wife's breast cancer.
 His wife, Amy, took on her illness in a way that was inspiring to Phil which sparked him to take on his disease without delay.
 He learned it was important for him to start treatment without delay to avoid permanent damage to his joints.
 Severe stress can be a trigger for psoriatic arthritis but it isn't the cause.